nuvla/documentation/docs/nuvlabox/v1/edge-device-mgmt/index.md

 ## Managing the NuvlaBox host via Playbooks

-The NuvlaBox Playbooks (aka the `nuvlabox-playbook` resource) is a new API resource which lets users define scripts to be executed in their NuvlaBox device through the new host-level management feature.
+The NuvlaBox Playbooks (aka the `nuvlabox-playbook` resource) is an API resource which lets users define scripts to be executed in their NuvlaBox device through the host-level management feature.
 As you might have noticed from the explanations above, the host-level management feature roughly translates into a system-wide cronjob that you must setup in your edge device.
 This cronjob consists of a single-line instruction which uses your NuvlaBox identity to ask [Nuvla.io](https://nuvla.io) to assemble all the playbooks associated with your NuvlaBox.
 The cronjob then runs them one by one, sending their respective output back to [Nuvla.io](https://nuvla.io).

 NuvlaBox Playbooks have the following structure: